simonroope/blockchain-developer-bootcamp-final-project/README.md

 Connect your Metamask wallet and start interacting with the app.

-**You may also choose to interact with the Bond contract via [Etherscan Rinkeby](https://rinkeby.etherscan.io/address/0xf6AE48e89269083aEae4964Bf770e4575CB924A4)**
+**You may also choose to interact with the Bond contract via [Etherscan Goerli](https://goerli.etherscan.io/address/0x9541DE6a55BAe8494eeDC58C5387F61fb9810D71)**

 ## Directory structure
 * client: Project's React frontend.
-* contracts: Smart contracts that are deployed in the Rinkeby testnet.
+* contracts: Smart contracts that are deployed in the Goerli testnet.
 * migrations: Migration files for deploying contracts in contracts directory.
 * test: Tests for smart contracts.

-Environment variables (not needed for running project locally): RINKEBY_RPC_URL='' & SEED_PHRASE=''
+Environment variables (not needed for running project locally): GOERLI_RPC_URL='' & GOERLI_WALLET_SEED=''

 ## Simple workflow
 * Enter service web site